borgbackup/borg/docs/internals/data-structures.rst

 Segments
 ~~~~~~~~

-A |project_name| repository is a filesystem based transactional key/value
-store.
-It makes extensive use of msgpack_ to store data and, unless
-otherwise noted, data is stored in msgpack_ encoded files.

 Objects referenced by a key are stored inline in files (`segments`) of approx.
 500 MB size in numbered subdirectories of ``repo/data``.